 Benefits of Strawberries

 Strawberries are rich in antioxidants and vitamins, but low in calories, which makes them a tasty treat for your doggo to indulge in!
-They also contain high fiber, which helps your pup feel fuller and maintain a healthy digestive system as we mentioned before.
+They also contain high fibre, which helps your pup feel fuller and maintain a healthy digestive system as we mentioned before.

 Be sure to feed fresh strawberries and avoid canned strawberries or strawberry syrups.
 Or look for nutritious dog treats that offer nutrition from strawberries, like The Honest Kitchen Cod and Strawberry Crisps.